Stratio/stratio-connector-mongodb/doc/src/site/sphinx/about.rst

 How to use Stratio Connector-MongoDB
 ------------------------------------

-A complete tutorial is available `here <First_Steps.rst>`__.
+A complete tutorial is available `here <First_Steps.html>`__.
 The basic commands are described below.

-1. Start `Stratio Crossdata Server and then Stratio Crossdata Shell <https://github.com/Stratio/crossdata/blob/branch-0.4/README.rst>`__.
+1. Start `Stratio Crossdata Server and then Stratio Crossdata Shell <http://docs.stratio.com/modules/crossdata/0.4/index.html>`__.

  2. Start Stratio Connector-MongoDB as it is explained before.